Krushna-Prasad-Sahoo/test-android/README.md

 Day 06 (24th October 2023)

 1. In this [6th video](https://youtu.be/1sjA4e_wG3w?si=UCP77uTSp2o60Mg7) I came to know about the Android Activity Lifecycle.
 There are a core set of six callbacks: `onCreate()`, `onStart()`, `onResume()`, `onPause()`, `onStop()`, and `onDestroy()`.
 There we discussed one more called `onRestart()` as well.
 I quickly went through the [Android Developer Official Guide](https://developer.android.com/guide/components/activities/activity-lifecycle#kotlin) for more understanding on this concept.
 So well explained!

+---
+Day 07 (25th October 2023)

+1. From this [7th video](https://youtu.be/RHFrA6QPWPQ?si=0Ke1yXwc7eSrrjf6) I understood the concept of `Text View` and `Scroll View`.
+Its so nice, I tried to implement in my Android Studio, got some error like `API 33` is not working, need `API 34`.
+Tried to rectify it, but I don't where I clicked mistakenly the view of my studio got changed.
+I am not feeling well today about that.
+But my app was ready.
+I had 2 images, some long paragraph under image1, so that text scrolling can be tested.
+Will try again after taking a nap.
+Will let you know how it goes!